andstor/peft-unit-test-generation-replication-package/README.md

 ```

 ## Evaluation
 Code coverage is calculated using the `evaluate_humaneval-x.py` script.
 Due to potential security issues with executing arbitrary generated code, we use Docker.
 Execute at your own risk.
+See the `evaluation/README.md` file for container build instructions.
 ````
 evaluation/
 |-- Dockerfile                   Dockerfile for building the evaluation environment.